sourcegraph/handbook/content/departments/engineering/teams/devinfra/index.md

 - We also monitor and track issues with the [dx](https://github.com/sourcegraph/sourcegraph/labels/dx) label in our [GitHub project](processes.md#dev-experience-project).
 - We have a public [GitHub Discussions board](https://github.com/sourcegraph/sourcegraph/discussions/categories/developer-experience).
 You can also create a discussion directly on our board with the command `sg feedback`

-> NOTE: When referring to this team, prefer to use _Dev Experience_ or _DevX_ - only use _developer experience_ or _dx_ when referring to developer experience in general.
+> NOTE: When referring to this team, prefer to use _Developer Infrastructure_ or _DevInfra_ - only use _developer experience_ or _dx_ when referring to developer experience in general.

 ## Principles

 We inherit Sourcegraph's [engineering principles and practices](../../dev/process/principles-and-practices.md).
-In addition, the following principles guide the work we do in dev experience.
+In addition, the following principles guide the work we do in Developer Infrastructure.
 Sometimes adhering to one causes us to compromise another, but they guide our decisions on what matters.

 - **We don't own the developer experience at Sourcegraph – we simply focus on it.** Sourcegraph engineers own the developer experience as a collective.
 - **We ship open products.** Our products are open to contributions to anyone in the company, documented, and provide migration paths if necessary.
 Our decisions are clearly and publicly communicated for everyone to understand our reasoning.
 We want to make it simple for everyone to benefit from and work on Sourcegraph’s developer experience.